By Dan Lamyman

 Business Intelligence & Advanced Analytics

-Data visualisation is not, in itself, a new thing.
-Charts and graphs have been in use throughout the ages, and you’ve been able to pull them together in Excel for a number of years now.
-What’s changed in recent years is the amount of data we have access to, the kinds of data available, and the tools to process it, to visualise it, and to share it.
+Data visualization (spelt visualisation in British English), is not, in itself, a new thing.
+Charts and graphs have been in use throughout the ages, and you’ve been able to pull them together in Excel since it was released on the Macintosh in 1985.
+What’s changed in recent years is the amount of data we have access to, the kinds of data available, and the tools to process and interpret it.

-Let’s begin with the so-called ‘Grand Master’ of data visualisation tools.
-Tableau boasts over 57,000 user accounts and is used across many industries.
-The interactive interface far surpasses the visualisations that can be achieved with general business intelligence solutions, whilst the simple drag-and-drop functionality speeds up and simplifies the creation process.
+Tableau is the so-called ‘Grand Master’ of data visualization software.
+Tableau software boasts over 60,000 user accounts and is used across a multitude of industries.
+The interactive interface far surpasses the visualizations that can be achieved with general business intelligence solutions, whilst the simple drag-and-drop functionality speeds up and simplifies the creation process.

 The platform integrates smoothly with Hadoop, Amazon AWS, MySQL, SAP, and Teradata.